timchristianrese/GeoBenchr/benchmark/geomesa/shell_benchmark/readme.md

 Gets data in a certain time interval
 - "get_trip"
 Gets a specific trip
-- "get_trip_length"
-Gets the length of a trip
-- "get_trip_duration"
-Gets the duration of the trip
-- "get_trip_speed"
-Gets the trip speed at each data point

 ## Usage
 The `run_threads` function takes three parameters: